 - Maintaining a clean, safe and healthy environment;

 - Reading and recording temperature, pulse and respiration;

 - Normal range of motion and positioning;

 - Introduction to common assistive technology;

 - The needs of the elderly and persons with disabilities.

 Regular communication with caregivers by our Supervisors is key to creating motivated and engaged employees – particularly when they are working in your loved-one’s home.
-Our sophisticated scheduling system tracks employees arrival and departure at your loved-one’s home so we know the caregiver has arrived safely and that your loved-one is getting their care at the scheduled time.
+Our sophisticated scheduling system tracks employees arrival and departure so we know the caregiver has arrived safely, and that your loved-one is getting their care at the scheduled time.
 Homecare is also like any other business – great service starts with a great working environment.

 Your RN Supervisor will make regular visits to make sure you and your loved one are happy and that the desired outcomes are being achieved.

 In Delaware, as a Home Health Agency - Aide Only, the regulations demand both RN supervision and that Care Plans can only be written by a Registered Nurse.
 Good for them we say!